skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-to-reactjs/index.en.md

 Events are declarated in much the same way, using `ng-{eventName}` attributes.

-Basically, Angular is technically really interesting (but don't get me started on dirty checking)
+Basically, Angular is technically really interesting (but don't get me started on dirty checking).

 ### Ember

 [Ember](http://emberjs.com) is a well-thought and well-developed framework.
 It integrates `data-binding` thanks to [DOM Ranges](https://developer.mozilla.org/en-US/docs/Web/API/range).
-It also has strong design patterns and contrary to what people commonly think, it's actually pretty straightforwad.
+It also has strong design patterns and contrary to what people commonly think, it's actually pretty straightforward.
 Subviews are also pretty easy to use thanks to `{{outlet}}`.

-In another words, Ember and Angular both come bundled with real solutions for UI management.
-But they also share the same way to do it :
+In other words, Ember and Angular both come bundled with real solutions for UI management.
+But they also share the same way to do it:

 - _rendering_ (creating and inserting DOM nodes) once
 - updating the bindings